 Nestled in the rolling green hills just south of the city, Villa Cora is an easy 15 minute drive from Florence International Airport.
 It’s perfectly situated to allow you to be a culture vulture by day and return to the bucolic tranquillity of the Italian countryside by night.
 The city boasts activities for every traveler; whizz into town on a Vespa or Ferrari and lose yourself gazing at a Michel Angelo masterpiece; watch the world go by over a gelato in one of the city’s lively piazzas and take that sunset vacation snap on a 17th century bridge overlooking the Arno.
 Then return to bask in the opulence of Villa Cora…

 The hotel has 46 rooms, each individually designed to be in-keeping with 19th century architectural style but brought up to date with all the comforts of a modern hotel.
 The first, or ‘noble’ floor, is covered in exquisitely painted frescoes; the second is a haven of roses, the third mysterious and sensual, evocative of The Orient.
-The Imperial Suite is the epitome of luxury, a mammoth velvet-draped four mailer bed worthy of royalty (indeed, Emperor Ankito of Japan stayed here), with inlaid wooden floors, original frescoes and guilt mirrors.
+The Imperial Suite is the epitome of luxury, a mammoth velvet-draped four poster bed worthy of royalty (indeed, Emperor Ankito of Japan stayed here), with inlaid wooden floors, original frescoes and guilt mirrors.
 Each and every bathroom is made entirely from Carrara marble with beauty products from Annick Goutal, and if you’ve got little ones in tow there’s a family room with extra twin beds.

 Why We Like It